 The Mandl Dental Assistant credit-bearing, licensure-qualifying program includes patient care, experiences in a fully equipped, on-site facility and externship experiences in clinics and dental offices.
 This program trains you in all aspects of working with a dentist, including patient care, office and laboratory duties.
 Our balance of hands-on experience with classroom instruction covers all aspects of dental assistant skills and related theory.
 Whether you use your dental assistant training for a career in back-office patient care or in an administrative capacity, you are well prepared at the program's completion.
-As a dental assistant, you will prepare patients to see the dentist, including all infection control procedures.
+As a dental assistant, you will prepare patients to see the dentist, assist the dentist with back-office patient care during patient care, and care for the treatment room and instruments, including all infection control procedures.
 You will be responsible for taking and processing dental x-rays, performing basic laboratory procedures and providing patient education.